-The Council Eagle Project Review Committee has been receiving an abundance of Eagle Scout projects to review just prior to the Eagle candidate’s 18th birthday.
+The District Eagle Project Review Committees have been receiving an abundance of Eagle Scout projects to review just prior to the Eagle candidate’s 18th birthday.
 This situation is causing a significant difficulty for both the candidate and the volunteer committee in reviewing and approving the project to accommodate the 18th birthday deadline.
 The Council Advancement Committee strongly recommends any projects to be reviewed should be submitted at least six months prior to the candidate’s 18th birthday.

 Some reminders to make the project process smoother: